Lex-ari/Project-MoonFall-Evaluation/README.md

 ---
 **AI**

-I would love to learn AI programming!
+I would like the opportunity to learn AI programming!